 Tip #8: Sababa

 The menu promises grilled meat specialties, chicken shawarma, delicious mezze, and so much more.
-We recommend starting with a delicious drink from the restaurant bar and finishing with one of the delicious desserts.
+We recommend starting with a drink from the restaurant bar and finishing with one of the delicious desserts.

-The dishes are also great for sharing, so if you can’t decide between all the wonderful choices, just find a partner who feels the same way and you can both enjoy twice as much!
+The dishes are also great for sharing, so if you can’t decide between all the wonderful choices, just find a partner who feels the same way, and you can both enjoy twice as much!
 The ambiance combines Middle Eastern style with Balinese character.

 - Daily: 11 am – 12 am